Is it a family friendly festival?

 The Over 20' Camper Pass are an exception to this rule however, as there will be a limited number of over 20' camper units allowed in each field.
 You will be able to choose your field quantities allowing.

 Is alcohol allowed on the site?

-Alcohol consumption is limited to the beer gardens and your private campsite area.
+Alcohol consumption is limited to the licenced downtown area and your private campsite area.
 NO GLASS CONTAINERS ALLOWED ON SITE.
-Bag checks will be conducted at random by our security when entering the downtown area and picture ID is required to enter the beer gardens.
+Bag checks will be conducted at random by our security when entering the downtown area and picture ID is required to purchase from the beer gardens.